WendellAdriel/website-blog/content/blog/es6-and-interviews.md

 Well, that’s it!!!
 I just wanted to show you that being updated with the latest releases of the technologies that are trending in the companies can give you a GREAT ADVANTAGE over other candidates and that sometimes the tests in some interviews are simple, but the way you resolve it MATTERS A LOT!!!

-I hope that you enjoyed this article and that it can help you!
-Bye and see you all in the next article!!! :wink:
+I hope that you liked this article and if you do, don’t forget to share this article with your friends!!!
+See ya! :wink: